What is pericarditis?

 There are many causes of pericarditis:

-- Viral pericarditis is caused by a complication of a viral infection, most often a gastrointestinal virus.
+- A complication of a viral infection, most often a gastrointestinal virus, causes viral pericarditis.

 Diagnosis and Tests

 Sharp pain in your chest and back of the shoulders that feel better when you sit up and lean forward, and chest pain with breathing are two major clues that you may have pericarditis and not a heart attack.
 Your healthcare provider will talk to you about your symptoms and medical history (such as whether you’ve recently been sick) and review your history of heart conditions, surgery and other health problems that could put you at a higher risk of pericarditis.

 Your provider will listen to your heart.
 The rubbing of your pericardium’s inflamed lining causes a rubbing or creaking sound called the “pericardial rub."
 They’ll be able to hear it best when you lean forward, hold your breath and breathe out.
 Depending on how bad the inflammation is, your provider may also hear crackles in your lungs, which are signs of fluid in the space around your lungs or extra fluid in your pericardium.

 What tests will be done to diagnose pericarditis?